couchbase/n1k1/README.md

 - positional fields versus access to the full record?
 - perhaps the 0'th field might represent the full record?

+- integration with scorch TermFieldReaders as a Scan source or operator?
+  - merge join by docNum / docId field?
+  - UNFORNUTATELY, probably cannot compile a FTS conjunction/disjunction as the children of an FTS conjunction/disjunction are not known at compile time, unlike N1QL which has a compile-time bounded expr tree
+    - so, it might be more similar to ANY x IN y ...
+END -- hardcoded codepath.

 - emit other languages?